Water Quality + Citizen Science

 The information that you collect will be sent to the University of Nebraska, by either mail or email, for analysis.
 Expert faculty and staff will answer questions and provide feedback to you on the levels of plant nutrients in the water that you tested.
 As a volunteer, you are will be kept informed about the results of this program and alerted to future opportunities to improve your water resources.

-We need volunteers during one or more of these testing weeks in 2019.
-We are also looking for volunteers who can test water samples throughout the entire year.
+We need volunteers during one or more of these testing periods in 2020.

-- You will only need to measure your well water and/or local waterway once during each of these 2-week periods.
+- You will only need to measure your well water and/or local waterway once during each of these 4-week periods.